apinstein/jqjobs/README.md

 * Workers designed to be run under runit or similar process supervisor for maintenance-free operation.
 * Auto-retry failed jobs.
 * Good test coverage.
+* Utility class JQDelayedJob makes it trivial to run php code after the script exits.
+This is a great way to defer things like logging to after the request is handled for a more performant application.

 Roadmap
 * Queue admin tool (cli & gui)